Dashboard Member settings

 • investment or rental income

 A Company Tax Return is used to work out a company’s profits and losses and corporation tax bill.
-For more information, see the Government’s guidance.
+For more information, see the government’s guidance on Company Tax returns.

 The deadlines for paying corporation tax depend on the company’s taxable profits:

-• for taxable profits of up to £1.5 million, the deadline is 9 months and 1 day from the end of the company’s accounting period
+• for taxable profits of up to £1.5 million, the deadline is nine months and one day from the end of the company’s accounting period

-• for taxable profits above £1.5 million, corporation tax must be paid in instalments (the deadlines vary depending on if profits are between £1.5 and £20 million or above £20 million
+• for taxable profits above £1.5 million, corporation tax must be paid in instalments (the deadlines vary depending on whether profits are between £1.5 and £20 million or above £20 million

 What are the reliefs and allowances?